 of all Senate members.
 Each Senator shall officially sign in at each meeting and Senate minutes shall record all present, excused, and absent members.

 3.5.1 Senate Absences.
-The seat of any senator shall be considered vacant if the senator is absent two times in one academic term from regularly scheduled meetings of the Senate, unless the Senate Executive Coordinator or the Senate President has been notified in advance of the senator's illness or anticipated absence on university business (University of Oregon Constitution Section 8.1.1).
+The seat of any senator shall be considered vacant if the senator is absent two times in one academic term from regularly scheduled meetings of the Senate, unless the Senate Executive Coordinator (acting in this capacity as Statutory Faculty Executive Coordinator’s designee) has been notified in advance of the senator's illness or anticipated absence on university business (University of Oregon Constitution Section 8.1.1).

 Quorum.
 No motions shall be debated or voted on in the absence of a majority of the Senate membership.
 The quorum requirement remains half plus one of the prescribed membership (51-54 Senators, see University of Oregon Constitution Section 4.1) even if some Senate positions are unfilled (University of Oregon Constitution Section 8.1.4).